emmajanedrews/base-template/_posts/2017-05-11-2017-first-quarter-market-update.md

 {% include pullquote.html %}

-First, on all the lakes combines, there were 10 residential sales this year compared to eight residential sales last year.
+First, on all the lakes combined, there were 10 residential sales this year compared to eight residential sales last year.
 However, there were only two vacant lot sales this year compared to four last year.

 **Flathead Lake** has 89 residential active listings and 42 vacant active listings.
 This year in the first quarter there were seven residential sales, zero vacant sales, and four pending sales compared to seven residential sales, two vacant sales, and one pending sale in the first quarter of 2016.